List of Chicago Landmarks: Criteria

 Once the commission has determined that a candidate meets at least two of the above criteria, the group may provide a preliminary landmark designation if the candidate "has a significant historic, community, architectural or aesthetic interest or value, the integrity of which is preserved in light of its location, design, setting, materials, workmanship, and ability to express such historic, community, architectural or aesthetic interest or value."

 History

 In Chicago, the historic preservation movement initially sought to ensure the survival of individual buildings of special significance.
 However, the movement has evolved to include districts and neighborhoods and even encompasses distinctive areas of the natural environment.
-Preservation is now an integral element of urban planning and design.
+Preservation has become an integral element of urban planning and design.
 Three trends led to popular support of the formalization of the movement in response to extensive and far reaching destruction of Chicago's environment: